 Place the squash halves face up on the baking tray, and bake for about 40-45 minutes, or until the squash is fork-tender and golden brown on its cut side.

 While your squash is roasting, begin chopping vegetables and preparing the stuffing.
-Once the squash is out of the oven, reduce the oven heat to 350 degrees Fahrenheit.
+Once the squash is out of the oven, reduce the oven heat to 350°F (180°C).

 In a small bowl or cup, mix ground flax with water, and set aside to thicken.

-In a large pan over medium heat, melt the vegan butter.
+In a large skillet or saute pan over medium heat, melt the vegan butter.
 Add the chopped onion and cook for 3-5 minutes.
 (Cook longer for softer vegetables, less time for crunchier vegetables).

 Add chopped celery to the pan and continue cooking for an additional 4-6 minutes.
 Remove from heat.

-Add the celery and onion to the bread cubes, along with the butter from the pan.
+Add the celery and onion to the bowl with the bread cubes, along with the butter from the pan.
 Add in the flax mix and all the remaining ingredients except the vegetable broth and mix well.
-Then add the vegetable broth a little at a time, mixing continually, until the bread is moist but not soggy.
+Then add the vegetable broth on top of the stuffing mixture a little at a time, mixing continually, until the bread is moist but not wet.
+You may not need to add all the vegetable broth; we don’t want soggy stuffing!
 Mix everything together using your hands until well combined.

 Spread the stuffing in the greased casserole pan, then cover the pan with foil.
 Bake for about 35 minutes, then remove the foil and continue baking for another 10-15 minutes.